-WESTFORD -- The Nashoba Valley Technical School Committee voted unanimously Tuesday to adopt a new anti-bullying policy after receiving a proposal from Principal Denise Pigeon.
+WESTFORD -- The Nashoba Valley Technical School Committee voted unanimously this month to adopt a new anti-bullying policy after receiving a proposal from Principal Denise Pigeon.

 Superintendent Judith Klimkiewicz said Pigeon consulted with the district's attorney and updated the policy accordingly.